sandystoneworks/sandystoneworks.github.io/index.md

 ## Stonework

-Stone is a durable, high quality material civilization has used for all history.
+Stone is a durable, high quality material civilization has used since ancient times.

 We build stone patios, fireplaces, garden walls and provide masonry repair services.